Updated March 6, 2026.

 What Is A Coach?

-What We Think Coaching Is
+What We Usually Think Coaching Is

 When we first hear “coach,” a lot of us think of sports.
 So we think of an experienced person working with individuals or groups, teaching them to perform a set of skills in the coach’s preferred way.